-And all three stages comprise the one life-long process, whose overall purpose is to transform each of us from being a broken “slave of sin” into a son or daughter of God that’s been conformed into the image and likeness of Christ.
+And all three of these stages comprise the one life-long process, SALVATION, whose overall purpose is to transform each of us from being a broken “slave of sin” into a son or daughter of God that’s been conformed into the image and likeness of Christ.

-THE PROCESS OF NEW BIRTH (“I WAS SAVED FROM THE PENALTY OF SIN”)
+THE PROCESS OF THE NEW BIRTH (“I WAS SAVED FROM THE PENALTY OF SIN”)